git1-visualcomms-com/git-test/README5.md

-ithis is only in child
+ithis is only in REMOVE in :child